ryands17/ryands17/README.md

 #### A brief intro :P

-- A Full Stack dev in love with the JavaScript ecosystem who enjoys understanding and implementing service in the Cloud, currently working @ Prisma.
+- A Full Stack Cloud Native Engineer in love with the JavaScript ecosystem who enjoys understanding and implementing services on the Cloud, currently working @ Prisma.

-- 🔭 I have experience with technologies like React, Node and with creating and deploying applications on AWS hands-on with various services like ECS, Lambda, SQS, S3 and Cloudfront to name a few.
+- 🔭 I have experience with technologies like React, Node, Python, and with creating and deploying applications on AWS hands-on with various services like ECS, Lambda, SQS, S3 and Cloudfront to name a few.

 - GraphQL and TypeScript have blown me away and the Developer Experience that they provide makes me never wanna go back to REST and JS :D